-With partial.ly there is no credit check, so everyone is approved.
-The fees with this lender do not vary, you will just put $275 down (for the day aligner package), and then pay $95 a month for 11 months.
-This brings your grand total to $1,320, which is $175 more than paying for the package upfront, about a 15% fee.
+Partial.ly doesn’t require a credit check, so everyone is approved.
+The fees with this lender do not vary, you will just put $595 down (for the daytime aligner package), and then pay $100 a month for six months.
+This brings your grand total to $1,195, which is $200 more than paying for the package upfront.

 AlignerCo does not accept insurance, however if you have a Health Savings Account (HSA) or a Flexible Spending Account (FSA), AlignerCo accepts payments from either.
 These tax-free funds — which may receive contributions from your employer — could be more convenient than paying out of pocket.